boblord14/ds2-inventory-cleaner/README.md

     1. Make sure your antivirus doesn't act up.
 Allow the exe past your antivirus if need be
     2. See the concerns section later on if you are worried about security or don't trust the exe download
 3. Run the exe and follow the instructions in the window that pops up
-    1. Running as administrator isn't required, but recommended in order to reduce the possibility of a problem
+    1. Running as administrator is required.
+See the concerns sections below if you are worried about this.
 4. As long as you followed the instructions in the window, any invalid items in your inventory should be removed, and the game should no longer crash when you open your inventory
 5. If this did not work, an alternative solution can be found by using the [Dark Souls 2 Cheat Engine Table](https://github.com/boblord14/Dark-Souls-2-SotFS-CT-Bob-Edition/releases/latest).
 See that page for further information